This Italian Pot Roast, aka Pizzaiola, is a hearty tomato based chuck roast made easier with the Instant Pot or Crockpot.

 What is Pizzaiola?

 Well, it’s not pizza!
 No, Beef Pizzaiola isn’t anything like pizza.
 It’s usually a beef cut, cooked with tomatoes, spices, onions and peppers.
-Then that’s where it gets wild.
+Then that’s where it gets interesting.

 The Instant Pot is the name of the wildly-popular pressure cooker that made its way to many of your gifts last year.